sail-sg/envpool/docs/pages/env.rst

       }
       template <typename Config>
       static decltype(auto) ActionSpec(const Config& conf) {
-        return MakeDict("action"_.bind(Spec<int>({-1}, {0, 1})));
+        // the last argument in Spec is for the range definition return MakeDict("action"_.bind(Spec<int>({-1}, {0, 1})));
       }
     };

+    // this line will concat common config and common state/action spec typedef class EnvSpec<CartPoleEnvFns> CartPoleEnvSpec;

 - ``DefaultConfig``: the default config to create cartpole environment;
 - ``StateSpec``: the state space (including observation and info) definition;